cloudmesh/cloudmesh-frugal/README.md

                           cms set frugal.size = SIZE
               CLOUD       Limits the frugal method to a specific cloud instead of all supported providers
+              CLASS       Limits the results to specific class of storage including standard (regular access), nearline
+                          (infrequent access), coldline (quartly access
+                          or less), or archive (yearly access or less)
             Options:
                --refresh         forces a refresh on all entries for all supported providers